Skip to main content

 Malaga

-You will stay in student accommodations in Malaga's city center, approximately 20 minutes by bus from the Language Campus.
-All rooms will either be single or twin.
+You will stay in student accommodations in Malaga's city center, approximately 25 minutes by bus from the Language Campus.
+Most rooms will be twins or triples.

 Granada